lzrscg/gospel/README.md

 LZRS has been greatly inspired by some personal friends who have had success building global workforces, as well as the thought leadership of Balaji Srinivasan.

 ## In a nutshell
-GOSPEL is targeted at commercial enterprises, particularly those in tech.
-It has three tenets, each with many implications.
+GOSPEL is targeted at commercial tech enterprises and has three tenets.
 1. **Optimize for global collaboration**
     * Communicate via long-form writing.
     * Execute asynchronously.